IBM/sparksql-for-hbase/README.md

 [The TPC Benchmark™DS (TPC-DS)](http://www.tpc.org/tpcds/) is a decision support benchmark that models several generally applicable aspects of a decision support system, including queries and data maintenance.
 TPC-DS is the de-facto industry standard benchmark for measuring the performance of decision support solutions including, but not limited to, Big Data systems.

-In order to demonstrate HSpark’s capability, we will use some of the TPC-DS schema to create the tables in the HBase and then import the sample data into those tables.
-After that, we can use HSpark to do various queries against the tables we’ve created.
+In order to demonstrate HSpark’s capability, we will use some of the TPC-DS schema to create the tables in HBase and then import the sample data into those tables.
+We can then use HSpark to do various queries against these tables.

 ### 1. Schemas